ityonemo/protoss/README.md

   def from_json(%{"value" => value}), do: %__MODULE__{value: value}

   @impl MyProtocol
-  def extra_callback(), do: "I was required to implement this" end
+  def extra_callback, do: "I was required to implement this" end
 ```

+### Formatter changes

+In order to get proper formatting, you should add the following option to your `.formatter.exs`

+`locals_without_parens: [defdelegate: 1]`

 ## Installation